lcscs12345/riboss/README.md

 ## Comparing the translatability of open reading frames within individual transcripts

 RIBOSS consists of Python modules for analysis of ribosome profiling data for prokaryotes and eukaryotes.
-See the example in [`styphimurium.ipynb`](https://github.com/lcscs12345/riboss/blob/master/styphimurium.ipynb) where RIBOSS combines long and short-read sequencing data with ribosome profiling for _Salmonella_ Typhimurium.
+See the example in [`styphimurium.ipynb`](https://github.com/lcscs12345/riboss/blob/master/styphimurium.ipynb) where RIBOSS detects new ORFs in _S_.
+Typhimurium operons.
+This includes transcriptome assembly using long and short-read RNA-seq data and combines that with ribosome profiling data.

 ![Flow Chart](doc/flow_chart.svg)